dankostjuk/Sensor-Based-Autonomous-Driving-Model/README.md

-# Sensor-Based Autonomous Driving Model
+# Sensor Based Autonomous Driving Model

 This project is a simulation of an **autonomous car** navigating a predefined **race track** using **sensors and AI-based logic**.
 It is developed in C++ using the **SFML** library for graphics and **CMake** for building the project.